ForNeVeR/hellcell/README.md

 # hellcell

 This is the simple cellular automata visualizer.
+Inspired by [this post](https://habrahabr.ru/post/168291/).

 ## Compilation
     $ coffee -c script/application.coffee